Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 - Perform operations like append, prepend, increase, decrease, etc. in bulk.
 - Update single/multiple fields for few or all records at once...without errors!
 - Reduce prices, increase inventory levels, change product categories, attributes, order status or any other fields, all in bulk quickly...without errors!
-- Copy any field from any record using Batch update.
+- Copy any field from any record using Bulk edit / Batch update.
 - Filter any post type & perform bulk edit operations on them.
 - Utilize your time.
-Switch to other tasks while the Batch update runs in the background.
+Switch to other tasks while the Bulk edit / Batch update runs in the background.
 - **Inline edit multiple records in one-go** without saving entries every time.
 - Inline update ‘Product Gallery Images, Featured Image’ using the media library.
 - Delete all products - based on filters, categories, attributes.
 Delete featured images, media library images directly from the grid.